 Supporting and Connecting

 As a core tenant of the strategic plan, TFAS strives to support and connect its alumni and members of the TFAS community.
-The continued programming, events, and communications help build networks, provide alumni with continued learning opportunities and deepen a commitment to strengthen communities around the world.
+The continued programming, events and communication help build networks, provide alumni with continued learning opportunities and deepen a commitment to strengthen communities around the world.

 TFAS Chairman Randal Teague proudly shares how TFAS is creating opportunities for alumni from a wide variety of locations to come together for a common objective.